Selecting the Appropriate Legal Entity for Your Technology Startup

 - Cost – LLCs are inexpensive to form and maintain largely as a result of the lighter statutory requirements.

 - Capital Raising – Most venture capitalists or other institutional investors will not invest in a LLC.
 These can be an effective vehicle for certain individual angel investors, however, the more sophisticated angels will generally have a strong preference for a corporation.

-- Transfer of Ownership – LLCs while generally tax efficient, can result in certain issues on exit events that can complicate the process (the specific details of which I will leave to someone more fluent in tax law).
+- Transfer of Ownership – LLCs, while generally tax efficient, can result in certain issues on exit events that can complicate the process (the specific details of which we will leave to our tax practice area).

 - Employee Benefits – Most of your prospective employees understand and expect stock options.
 That concept does not translate well to LLCs and can frustrate your ability to attract and retain highly qualified personnel.